space-nuko/sd-model-manager/README.md

 ### ComfyUI Extension

 You can use this repo as a ComfyUI extension to embed the server into its existing API.
-Simply clone/move this repo into the `custom_nodes` folder of your ComfyUI install, then start ComfyUI as usual.
+Simply clone/move this repo into the `custom_nodes` folder of your ComfyUI installation, install the requirements into your virtualenv, then start ComfyUI as usual.

 To connect to the model management server when it's running under ComfyUI, use this command: